grammarly/rocker-compose/README.md

 *NOTE 2: the line "Gathering info about 17 containers" just means that there are 17 containers on my machine that were created by rocker-compose.
 You will have 0*

-Rocker-compose creates containers in a deliberate order, respecting inter-container dependencies.
+Rocker-compose creates containers in a deliberate order respecting inter-container dependencies.
 Let's see what we've created:

 ```
 $ docker ps -a | grep wordpress